jakeelizondo/ovc-interview-test/README.md

 - If there is an error fetching users, an error message is displayed
 - If there is an error fetching posts, an error message is displayed
 - Unit tests for each component
+- Added tests for both synchronous and asynchronous Redux actions

 ## Technologies Used